iam-zaid/EVM_Project/README.md

 # EVM_Project
-Final Project for Software Development course
+This repository contains the code for the project of Software Development Project.